MicrosoftDocs/azure-docs/articles/mysql/howto-data-in-replication.md

 2. Create same user accounts and corresponding privileges

-   Since user accounts are not replicated from the primary server to replica server, you need to manually create all accounts and corresponding privileges on this newly created MySQL server.
+   User accounts are not replicated from the primary server to the replica server.
+You need to manually create all accounts and corresponding privileges on this newly created Azure Database for MySQL server.

 ## Configure the primary server